xtuml/models/raven/instructions/exercise5.md

 #### Adding a terminator

-The MASL idiom makes adding terminators to a domain a somewhat tricky process.
-Naming conventions here are important for export and must be strictly followed.

 In this example, we will assume that the _Logic_ domain depends on a _Math_ domain for complex statistical calculations.
 We will create a new terminator called "MathFunctions" to provide these services.